What is EDI? Electronic Data Interchange

 Error Detection & Handling

-We did not introduce this model for the sole purpose of coding.
+We did not introduce this model solely for coding.

 The idea is to understand how to create various checks to handle errors when writing or reading messages.